-As soon as all parties have signed the program proposal form indicating that the program has been approved, the program leader will be notified via email and may begin the recruiting process.
+As soon as all parties have signed the approval form, indicating that the program is approved, copies of the form will be distributed to the program leader and department business office.

 Chapter 3: Accompanying Family Members

 Program leaders may decide to bring family members with them.
 The following policies describe the limits or conditions that apply to the accompaniment of faculty or staff family members in study abroad programs.